Search within:

 The Climate and Health CoP will explore the connections between current and projected climate change impacts and health outcomes.
 We welcome participants from all disciplines to engage in meaningful conversation and activities that have the potential to enhance teaching, research, and practice.

-Interprofessional Healthcare Technologies (IHT)
+Healthcare Interprofessional Technologies (HIT)

 Aligned with CHSP’s experiential and interdisciplinary philosophy, our community empowers diverse learners and practitioners, fostering innovative solutions that serve communities, solve critical health challenges, and prepare tomorrow’s healthcare leaders.
 It also embodies Ohio University’s pillars of Learn, Discover, Engage, and Work, reflecting our commitment to teaching excellence, groundbreaking research, and meaningful community engagement.